Do (singer)

 Dominique Rijpma van Hulst (/nl/; born 7 September 1981) is a Dutch singer known by her stage name Do (/doʊ/ DOH).
-She is best known for singing the vocals of "Heaven", DJ Sammy's worldwide top 10-hit in 2002–2003, a cover of the 1980s hit of the same name by Bryan Adams.
+She is best known for singing vocals in the song "Heaven", featuring DJ Sammy and DJ Yanou, a late-2001 cover of the 1985 song of the same name by Bryan Adams.

 Early life

 Dominique Rijpma van Hulst was born in 1981 in Valkenswaard, Netherlands.
 She was raised by her stepfather Willem-Jan van Hulst, a popular tennis coach.
 At age fourteen, she planned to compete in Wimbledon, but an injury ended her tennis career.

 Her first musical performance was in café Old Dutch in Valkenswaard, which led to a record label deal with Sony Music BMG.

 Music

 Early career

 Before she even released a single, Do was a supporting act for the tour of 5ive and Montell Jordan in the Netherlands.
 The first single she released was the song "Real Good".
 Although the music video was frequently played on the Dutch music channel TMF, it was not a hit song in the Netherlands.
 Later in an interview, she said: "It wasn't my sound, and I hated the video.
 Thankfully it wasn't a hit, 'cause I don't want people to remember me from that song."

 After that, Do collaborated with DJ Sammy and Yanou, who is also her producer.
 The song was a cover of Bryan Adams' song "Heaven".
 It became an international hit.
 It reached the number one spot in the United Kingdom and was a Top ten hit in several countries.

 A candlelight remix version was made with a slower, piano instrumental.
 During this time, she had some problems with the credits of the song.
 Everywhere she went, she was asked if she was DJ Sammy because the song (in accordance with most dance songs) was credited to DJ Sammy, and she was the main focus in the video.
 Do's candlelight version of "Heaven" is also used for the ending sequence of the TV series Cold Case, first season episode 8 "Fly Away".